makwingchi/Nashville_Home_Price_Prediction/README.md

 <img src="markdown_files/figure-html/residuals for 25 pct randomly selected test set-1.png" width="672" />

 However, we think it would be more straightforward if we can use some kind of metrics to evaluate spatial auto-correlation, namely dispersed, random, or clustered.
-As a result, we compute Moran¡¯s I index of the residuals of the test set.
-Moran¡¯s I ranges from +1 (clustered) to -1 (dispersed).
+As a result, we compute MoranÂ¡Â¯s I index of the residuals of the test set.
+MoranÂ¡Â¯s I ranges from +1 (clustered) to -1 (dispersed).
 For our test set here, the p-value is way above 0.05, meaning that spatial auto-correlation of the residuals is not significant.

 ```r